 I Want Off Suboxone or Methadone – What Can I Do?

 Getting off Suboxone or Methadone can be a struggle.
-If the addict has been using short-acting opiates in the recent past, and wants to try Ibogaine treatment, than the best option is to get back on short-acting opiates while the Suboxone or Methadone leave the system.
+If the addict has been using short-acting opiates in the recent past, and wants to try Ibogaine treatment, than the best option is to get back on short-acting opiates while the Suboxone or Methadone leaves the system.

 The other option is to just stop using Suboxone or Methadone and switch to a non-opiate medication for pain and withdrawal management.

 For some, neither of these options sounds very appealing.
 So, in desperation, if an Ibogaine center offers them treatment for their addiction without having to follow either of these two protocols, then they may take it—because they will feel they have no other option.